Massachusetts law about vacation leave

 MGL c.
 149, § 148 Payment of wages

-If an employer offers any holiday or vacation payments to an employee as part of an oral or written agreement regarding their employment, these payments will be considered as wages under this law.
-When an employee leaves their position, their accrued vacation time will be included in their final paycheck and will be paid to them at the time designated by this law depending on whether they resigned or were discharged.
+If an employer offers any holiday or vacation payments to an employee as part of an oral or written agreement regarding their employment, these payments are considered as wages under this law.
+When an employee leaves their position, their accrued vacation time will be included in their final paycheck and will be paid to them in accordance with this law depending on whether they resigned or were discharged.

 MGL c.
 149, § 150 Complaint for violation of certain sections; defenses; payment after complaint; assignments; loan of wages to employer; civil action